anekleiven/cancer_variants_annotation_pipeline/README.md

 ## Prerequisites 📋

 This pipeline is designed to annotate variants that have already been labeled for oncogenicity.
-Before running the scripts in this repository, please follow the instructions in this repository:
+Before running the scripts in this repository, please complete the processing steps described here:

 [genie_oncokb_processing_scripts](https://github.com/anekleiven/genie_oncokb_processing_scripts)